gama-platform/gama.cloud/README.md

 # gama.cloud
 # # Use as standalone mode
-Gama can run on local machine with an embedded tomcat server 8.0.48.
+This version of Gama can run on local machine with an embedded tomcat server 8.0.48.

 Step 1: Download the zip file released at https://github.com/gama-platform/gama.cloud/releases